Clark Howard Says Skip the Backdoor Roth IRA: Here’s the Math for High Earners

 This post may contain links from our sponsors and affiliates, and Flywheel Publishing may receive compensation for actions taken through them.

 Clark Howard, the consumer advocate behind The Clark Howard Show, has told high-earning listeners to think twice before chasing the backdoor Roth IRA.
-His position: for couples already maxing a 401(k) and using the mega-backdoor Roth inside their workplace plan, the extra $7,500 per spouse in IRA space rarely justifies the paperwork and tax risk it creates.
+His broader view is that roughly 95% of wage earners would be better off directing all retirement contributions into a Roth 401(k).
+For couples already maxing a 401(k) and using the mega-backdoor Roth inside their workplace plan, the extra $7,500 per spouse in IRA space rarely justifies the paperwork and tax risk it creates.

 The stakes are concrete.
-A 48-year-old married couple earning $380,000 sits above the Roth IRA direct-contribution phase-out.
+A 48-year-old married couple earning $380,000 sits well above the 2026 Roth IRA phase-out ceiling of $252,000 for joint filers.
 They can either route $15,000 a year through the back door or skip it.
 Done wrong, the move triggers a surprise tax bill.
 Done right, it adds real but modest wealth to a household already saving aggressively elsewhere.

 The verdict and the math

-That is real money.
-On a $380,000 income, it is a modest addition to an already large savings base.
-The same couple maxing two 401(k)s at the federal deferral limits plus a mega-backdoor Roth inside the plan typically shelters three to five times more per year than the backdoor IRA adds.
-The headache, in other words, buys a small slice of an already large pie.
+That is real money, but on a $380,000 income it is a modest addition to an already large savings base.
+The same couple maxing two 401(k)s at the 2026 federal employee deferral limit of $24,500 each, plus a mega-backdoor Roth inside the plan, can shelter far more than the backdoor IRA adds.
+The 2026 total defined-contribution limit is $72,000 per person, meaning the after-tax bucket inside a permissive 401(k) can absorb tens of thousands of additional dollars annually.
+The backdoor IRA, in that context, buys a small slice of an already large pie.

 The pro-rata rule trap that wrecks the strategy